 Your care plan will be tailored to your needs.
 This could include input from doctors, nurses and other professionals like occupational therapists, psychologists or social workers.

-Drug treatment for postnatal depression usually involves anti-depressant medication.
-If you use them correctly, anti-depressant medications are not addictive.
+Drug treatment for postnatal depression usually involves antidepressants.
+If you use them correctly, antidepressant are not addictive.

 Tell your GP if you are breastfeeding.
 They can prescribe medication that is suitable for breastfeeding mothers.

 It can take up to 2 or more weeks for you to feel that the medication is working.